parsingphase/batbox/README.md

 # batbox

-### Visualisation utility for Wildlife Acoustics data exports
+### Visualisation utility for Wildlife Acoustics and GUANO-tagged data exports

 ![Map view](docs/images/mapview.png)

-[Wildlife Acoustics](https://www.wildlifeacoustics.com) are a manufacturer of wildlife audio tracking tools, from consumer to professional.
+[Wildlife Acoustics](https://www.wildlifeacoustics.com) are a manufacturer of wildlife audio tracking tools, from hobbyist to professional.

+[GUANO](https://guano-md.org) is a standardised tag format for recordings of bat echolocation calls.

 This utility is designed to help sort and visualise data exported from these tools by providing a map and time-based interface to audio recordings.
+It works best with GUANO-tagged files, but can also WAV files from Wildlife Acoustics exports with or without these tags, so long as the related KML files are also present.

 So far it's been tested with the output of an
 [Echo Meter Touch 2 Bat Detector](https://www.wildlifeacoustics.com/products/echo-meter-touch-2).

-The export needs to include both the WAV and KML files, which can be achieved with the WiFi export mechanism.

-Files should be stored under the `webroot/media/sessions` folder, with one folder per session, each with one KML file, eg:
+Your recording files should be stored under the `webroot/media/sessions` folder.

     webroot/
         media/